blorente/decorat/wiki/outlines/Belcroft.md

 Story template from: [That one youtuber's channel](https://gallery.mailchimp.com/a761264f84ac176a17ff801a3/files/fa86076d-edd7-4476-8112-3e2ac501536d/3_ACT_STORY_STRUCTURE_PRINTABLE.pdf)

 ## Open Questions
 - How do we feel about the lack of side characters/locations?
 Is the bad guy too obvious?
+I'm 30-odd scenes in, I still have some space to play with a fun character and location.
+  - Maybe somewhere in the grand archive?
+  - Maybe she uses her connection with Arseuns to consult about some particular ramblings that person had.

 ## Outline